stephanme/nibe-mqtt-gateway/README.md

 Web UI:
 - http://nibegw - main page with some status info and several config options
 - http://nibegw/update - OTA update and upload of file system
-- http://nibegw/metrics - Prometheus endpoint with some insights like heap, uptime and execution times
+- http://nibegw/metrics - Prometheus endpoint with some insights like heap, uptime and execution times (in addition to heatpump metrics)

 Depending on the configuration, logs are available via Serial interface or the MQTT topic `nibegw/log`.
 Show logging over MQTT: